xiix0/scam/README.md

-Don't hate yourself in the morning -- sleep till noon.
+I think we are in Rats' Alley where the dead men lost their bones.
+		-- T.S.
+Eliot